-s2Member V161129 (Framework and Pro) comes with fixing 4 bugs, improved SSL compatibility, improved IP detection (Including Improved compatibility with sites using CloudFlare), and an improvement to the s2Member Pro Remote Operations API which now sends & received JSON.
-It is recommended to all users that they must update s2Member (Framework and Pro) to latest version as soon as possible.
+s2Member V161129 (Framework and Pro) comes with fixing 4 bugs, improved SSL compatibility, improved IP detection (Including Improved compatibility with sites using Cloudflare), and an improvement to the s2Member Pro Remote Operations API which now sends & received JSON.
+It is recommended to all users that they must update s2Member (Framework and Pro) to the latest version as soon as possible.

 By using s2Member Plugin, you can protect your WordPress posts, pages, tags, categories, URIs, BuddyPress/bbpress, and even portions of content within Posts, Pages, themes, plugins.
-The good thing about s2Member plugin is that, it can be easily configured and you can protect downloadable files, streaming audio/video.
+The good thing about the s2Member plugin is that it can be easily configured and you can protect downloadable files, streaming audio/video.
 Above all, you can store files locally or you can use s2Member Integration with Amazon.

 Below you can find the number of changes made in the latest version of s2Member (Framework and Pro).

 Unified Changelog for s2Member & s2Member Pro v161129 – What’s New?

 - (s2Member Pro) Bug Fix: Stripe refund notifications via the Stripe Webhook were always interpreted by s2Member as full refunds.
 This release corrects this bug so that s2Member will handle partial refunds via the Stripe API properly in all cases.
 Props @raamdev for reporting.

 - (s2Member/s2Member Pro) Bug Fix: Updating profile via

 [s2Member-Profile /]when changing email addresses may leave the old email address on configured email list servers in some scenarios.
 Props @renzms for reporting.
 For further details see issue #1007.